 On-campus class followed by three weeks in Athens, Greece

-The on-site component of the course in May and June introduces students at firsthand to the physical settings where Greek urban life developed and made its fundamental contribution to western civilization.
+The extended study introduces students at first hand to the physical settings where Greek urban life developed and made its fundamental contribution to western civilization.
 Most days will be devoted to visiting archaeological sites and museums throughout Athens and the surrounding area of Attica.
-A three-day field trip to the Pan-Hellenic sanctuaries at Olympia and Delphi as well as day trips to Mycenae, Epidauros, Marathon, and Eleusis are planned.
+One three-day field trip to Corinth and the Pan-Hellenic sanctuaries at Olympia and Delphi and another three-day field trip to Santorini are planned, as well as daytrips to Mycenae, Epidauros, Marathon, Piraeus, and Eleusis.